Did you know that gardening can be very good for your health?

-Poorly grown vegetable that use GMOs (Genetically Modified Organisms) to increase shelf life also affect our bodies and minds in negative ways.
+A poorly grown vegetable that uses GMOs (Genetically Modified Organisms) to increase shelf life also affects our bodies and minds in negative ways.
 When you grow your own vegetables, you can use natural methods to produce them and enjoy the benefits of organically grown food.

 The natural soil that can grow your own plants and nurture your garden can add many vitamins to your table – and your body.
 The vitamin intensity of your home-grown garden is the healthiest way to get your daily vitamin doses.

-Between the sun’s healing rays and growing your own food naturally, you can receive an abundance of vitamins the natural way.
+Between the sun’s healing rays and growing your own food naturally, you can receive an abundance of vitamins in a natural way.
 Your food will taste better and your sense of well-being improves tenfold.

 Be sure to keep your gardening activity “doable.”
 If you have time to enjoy and cultivate a large garden, it may be the best choice.
 Just don’t make gardening a chore that adds to your stress levels rather than reduce it.